Marvin Irvin

-Marvin Lee Irvin (born May 4, 1949) is an American serial killer and former police officer who murdered two women in St. Joseph, Missouri in September and October 1990, and after his arrest confessed to an additional 1979 murder, which up to that point he had been the prime suspect in for years.
+Marvin Lee Irvin (born May 4, 1949) is an American serial killer and former police officer who murdered two women in St. Joseph, Missouri, in September and October 1990, and after his arrest confessed to an additional 1979 murder, which up to that point he had been the prime suspect in for years.
 For all three crimes, he pleaded guilty and was sentenced to life imprisonment without parole.

 Early life

 Marvin Lee Irvin was born on May 4, 1949, in St. Joseph.
 His family rented a three-story home, and they were friendly to neighbors, who recalled Irvin as a quiet but polite boy.
-Irvin graduated from Highland High School, and in 1970 joined the St. Joseph Police Department as an officer, but it was not long before he resigned.
+Irvin graduated from Highland High School, Highland, KS, and in 1970 joined the St. Joseph Police Department as an officer, but resigned within months.
 In April 1974 Irvin was accused of raping a 15-year-old girl in Kansas, whom he had allegedly abducted outside a drug store in St. Joseph.
 He was arrested, but the charge was dropped after the girl refused to testify.
 Irvin met up with another young girl named Ruth West in 1974, and the two sparked a relationship, and at age 15, West delivered Irvin's baby.
 West would later describe their relationship as abusive, claiming Irvin was emotionally manipulative.